 DOI

-Identifying duplicates based on article's DOI.
+Identifying duplicates based on the article's DOI.

 URL

-Identifying duplicates based on article's URL.
+Identifying duplicates based on the article's URL.

 Source/Vol/Year/Page